Laura Marling: 2020–present: Song for Our Daughter, second Lump album and Patterns in Repeat

 The songs from the album featured predominately in several notable online performances including Live at the Union Chapel: live-streamed on 6 June 2020, with a selection of songs being pressed to limited edition vinyl.
 The performance was described by NME magazine as 'taking lockdown gigs to heavenly new heights'.
 The Lockdown Sessions was recorded at Marling's home in April 2020 and released as part of Rough Trade's albums of the year in December, and the BBC Radio 6 Music Festival: her 'headline' solo performance on 26 March 2021 that also included a performance of a new track, titled "The Shadows".

 On 22 March 2021, Marling announced dates for a UK tour in October 2021 performing the songs from Song for Our Daughter live for an audience for the first time.

 On 5 May 2021, Marling announced the follow-up album to her collaboration with Mike Lindsay as Lump, entitled Animal, along with the release of the lead single of the same name.
 The album was released on 30 July by Partisan and Chrysalis Records.

 Following the birth of her daughter in 2023, Marling began writing and recording her eighth album, Patterns In Repeat, in London.
 With themes centred on motherhood, relationships, and parenting, the album was released on 25 October 2024.

+On 5 June 2026, Marling released her album Laura Sings Raffi, a children's music album with all songs written by or associated with Canadian children's singer Raffi.